vivek-vilvaraj/libcxlmi_old/README.md

 - CXL r3.1 + DMTF binding specs are not clear on what Message type is used for the generic command set - these can be issued to either a switch or a type 3 device.
 The assumption here is that for those command either smctp_type is fine.

+FAQ
+===

+- How is this library different from ndctl's libcxl?

+`libcxlmi` aims to be a CXL swiss army knife to interact with CXL component(s) through CCI command(s), both in and out of band transports.
+The user is given full freedom to send any command to any device. `libcxl`, on the other hand, is very much tied to Linux, acting as wrappers for sysfs and ioctl interfaces, and hence provides more safety by the CXL driver itself.

 Requirements